iseahound/Vis2/README.md

 If you know the window ID, or hwnd, you may use it as well.
 Note that this is equivalent to ```OCR("ahk_id" hWnd)```.

 #### ```OCR( base64 )``` - Base64 encoded image string
-Pass a base64 string.

 #### ```OCR( GDI Bitmap )``` - Pointer to a memory bitmap
 #### ```OCR( HBITMAP )``` - Handle to a memory bitmap
-#### ```OCR( Binary )``` - Raw File Binary
-If you have loaded a file to memory, you may pass the data.
-Not recommended, pass the file name instead.

-Note that the following snippet will also return text
+A sample script where you have to search for the text 'Vis2' on screen.

     if ((text := OCR()) = "Vis2")
         MsgBox You have successfully used OCR!
     else
         MsgBox You have found [ %text% ] `, try finding 'Vis2' instead.

+## Need more help?
 #### Be sure to visit https://autohotkey.com/boards/viewtopic.php?f=6&t=36047 for help and support.